 The next wave pushed hard against Oscar’s boat.
-He broke through its crest, but his boat rolled into the air on its starboard edge.
+He broke through its crest and his boat rolled on its starboard edge.
 Oscar flung his arms to the side, trying to maintain balance as the boat sought to right itself.
-The towing rope tugged his boat back onto its hull with a thunderous crash.
+A moment later and the towing rope jerked his boat back onto its hull with a thunderous crash.

 Each of Harry’s words tore violently from the inside out.
 Yet the man continued.
 “Then the next wave washed over us, the biggest one yet.
 It was a froth.
 I couldn’t see.
 It seemed like an eternity but finally it washed away.
 I was facing towards the rear of the boat and…and I saw nothing.
 Just nothing.
 James… wasn’t there.”